 Fernet Branca got wind of this growing fan base and decided to start a marketing campaign to make this go national and national it went.
-This was such a huge hit that in no time Argentina was consuming the most Fernet per capita than any other country.
+This was such a huge hit that Argentina was consuming the most Fernet per capita in no time than any other country.

 They are so fanatical about this that there is a movement to declare the drink an intangible cultural heritage for Cordoba.
 There are also songs about this drink.
-This song, featured below, celebrates the combination of Fernet and Asados:
+This song featured below celebrates the combination of Fernet and Asados:

-So we like to add a lemon wedge to it and the combination is perfect.
+So we like to add a lemon wedge to it, and the combination is perfect.
 My visitors can try it without the lemon first to get the original taste, but then just about everyone squeezes that lemon wedge into their drink and finishes it off.
 The purist around me frown upon my modification, but I'm trying to get people to like their first time, not get totally turned off by it.
 Think of the lemon as a gateway drug.

-By the way, we serve it with a "picada" of dry aged salami from Tandil, some local cheese and pickles (usually from Germany).
+By the way, we serve it with a "picada" of dry-aged salami from Tandil, some local cheese, and pickles (usually from Germany).
 We then cheer, always remembering to look each other in the eye as we clink our glasses, or it's 7 years of bad sex for you!